stacktrace-nso/nonskating.club/content/guides/jam-timer.md

 Several conditions must be met for a team’s Time Out or Official Review request to be valid.

 - The person must use the correct signal.
-- The person signalling is the Captain or Designated Alternate. ([Rules 1.3.1-2](https://rules.wftda.com/singlehtml/index.html#team-timeouts))
+- The person signalling must be the Captain or Designated Alternate. ([Rules 1.3.1-2](https://rules.wftda.com/singlehtml/index.html#team-timeouts))
   - The person signalling should have a C or A visible on their person to show they're filling this role.
 It's often, but not always, written on a shoulder above any arm numbers or on the back of a hand.
 - The person signalling is not currently penalized. ([Rules 1.3.1-2](https://rules.wftda.com/singlehtml/index.html#team-timeouts))
 - The team has an Official Review or Time Out remaining. ([Rules 1.3.1-2](https://rules.wftda.com/singlehtml/index.html#team-timeouts))